 The genus Caulerpa comprises a group of green algae that can be highly invasive and pose a substantial threat to local marine ecosystems.

-NOAA Fisheries believes any species of Caulerpa that is allowed to establish and spread within coastal areas may adversely impact local fisheries and disrupt seagrass communities important to protected species.
+NOAA Fisheries believes any species of Caulerpa that is allowed to establish and spread within coastal areas of California may adversely impact local fisheries and disrupt seagrass communities important to protected species.
 It can grow quickly, choking out native seaweeds and potentially harming marine life through lost habitat.
 During the previous Caulerpa taxifolia eradication process, the Southern California Caulerpa Action Team (SCCAT) was formed.
 This team was made up of federal, state, and local governmental agencies, scientists, consultants, and local stakeholders.
-NOAA Fisheries worked to reactivate the SCCAT and has been collaborating with SCCAT members to quickly identify the extent of the algae’s infestation in Newport Bay.
-The SCCAT believed immediate action should be taken to eradicate the species, and developed the Newport Bay Rapid Response Eradication Plan (Eradication Plan).
-Eradication and survey efforts, consistent with the Eradication Plan, have been initiated and are ongoing.

 Although there is significant concern this species could be harmful to native species, there is no danger to humans.
 However, it is imperative that the public avoid contact with the plant due to its extreme ease of recolonizing from tiny fragments.
 If you believe you have seen this invasive algae, please visit the California Department of Fish and Wildlife (CDFW’s) Reporting a Caulerpa Sighting webpage and submit a report.
 Please do not collect a specimen, as this may lead to further spread.